Vasculitis Terms A - Z

 The following article was excerpted from The Johns Hopkins University Vasculitis Center.

 ANCA: Anti-neutrophil cytoplasmic antibodies.
 The abbreviation is pronounced just like the last name of the singer, Paul Anka.
-These antibodies are found in patients with some forms of vasculitis, particularly Wegener’s granulomatosis, microscopic polyangiitis, and the Churg-Strauss syndrome.
+These antibodies are found in patients with some forms of vasculitis, particularly Granulomatosis with polyangiitis (GPA/Wegener’s), microscopic polyangiitis, and the Eosinophilic granulomatosis with polyangiitis (EGPA/Churg-Strauss syndrome).

 Anemia: A low hematocrit (roughly corresponding to a low red blood cell count).